MicrosoftDocs/sql-docs/docs/reporting-services/report-server/caching-reports-ssrs.md

 # Caching Reports (SSRS)
   A report server can cache a copy of a processed report and return that copy when a user opens the report.
 To a user, the only evidence available to indicate the report is a cached copy is the date and time that the report ran.
 If the date or time is not current and the report is not a snapshot, the report was retrieved from cache.

  Caching can shorten the time required to retrieve a report if the report is large or accessed frequently.
-If the server is rebooted, all cached instances are reinstated when the Report Server Web service comes back online.
+If the server is restarted, all cached instances are reinstated when the Report Server Web service comes back online.

  Caching is a performance-enhancement technique.
 The contents of the cache are volatile and can change as reports are added, replaced, or removed.
 If you require a more predictable caching strategy, you should create a report snapshot.
 For more information, see [Set Report Processing Properties](../../reporting-services/report-server/set-report-processing-properties.md).